 As an illustration of just how asinine this crap can get, try this one: Back in 1999, some black southern farmers won a law suit that claimed the Department of Agriculture (USDA) for decades had discriminated against black farmers applying for farm loans by turning down their applications while approving such applications from their white neighbors.
 Faced with perhaps another 1,000 such law suits, the government agreed to pay each of those black farmers $50,000.
 But USDA had already destroyed the records, so claimants were allowed to file for compensation with no evidence of discrimination, or even proof that they had ever even worked the land.
 A decade later, in order to buy votes, the Obama Administration broadened those who could file such claims to the other usual “victim” groups of Hispanics, Native Americans and, naturally, women.
 What was originally envisioned as a compensation program that could cost the taxpayers perhaps $50 million for 1,000 claims has so far cost those taxpayers $4,400,000,000 (that’s $4.4 Billion) for over 90,000 claims.
 Some claimants were as young as 4 years old.
 One Arkansas family pocketed a total of $500,000.
 In 16 zip codes the number of successful claimants exceeded the number of farms owned by people of any race or gender, and a third went to people in mostly urban areas.
 Nothing pays so well as self-proclaimed “victimhood”.
 Which group is the only group that can not benefit from such ideology?
 The 18% that comprises my own is the only responsible party left standing.
 Is it any wonder that so many of us are pissed off at all the stupidity?

 Footnote #4.
-The New York Times has reported that the Obama campaign drew heavily on the tools of sociology and behavioral psychology, the same two fields I pursued before shifting to the military, to win his election by taking advantage of the expertise of a panel of unpaid academic advisers.
-The group, which calls itself the “consortium of behavioral scientists,” was headed by Dr. Craig Fox, a Los Angeles psychologist who specializes in behavioral economics at UCLA.
+In conjunction with its “Julia” campaign targeting young urban women seeking a socialist cradle-to-grave utopia, the New York Times has reported that the 2012 Obama campaign also drew heavily on the tools of sociology and behavioral psychology (the same two fields I pursued before shifting to the military) to win his election by taking advantage of the expertise of a panel of unpaid academic advisers.
+The group, which called itself the “consortium of behavioral scientists,” was headed by Dr. Craig Fox, a Los Angeles psychologist who specializes in behavioral economics at UCLA.
 Members of the consortium included Susan T. Fiske of Princeton; Samuel L. Popkin of the University of California, San Diego; Robert Cialdini, a professor emeritus at Arizona State; Richard H. Thaler, a professor of behavioral science and economics at the University of Chicago’s business school; and Michael Morris, a psychologist at Columbia.
 They taught large groups of campaign workers a variety of psychological methods to get voters to take certain actions they wanted them to take, i.e., to commit themselves in small ways toward the desired result.

 One of the chief methods used was investment in prospective voters on a personal level and then subtly getting them to make some small gesture toward the candidate or subtly inducing them toward the voter’s own desire to conform to their group.
 But, in order to approach prospective voters on a personal level, the campaign workers already knew, through very exhaustive pre-campaign research of which groups could ensure the President’s re-election, a great deal about the prospective voters before the psychological methods were used.
 They thus began from a position of advantage with specifically targeted potential voters.
 This was most evident in the very selectively targeted and successful Julia campaign.
 For example, knowing that certain groups of potential voters are already pre-disposed toward having the government pay for some personal benefit they sought, the rest of the task was to ensure that they would actually take the necessary action and cast a vote for the candidate who promised to provide that government benefit.
 The main objective was to increase the probability that they would show up on election day and actually vote.
 They did.
 These people essentially sold their votes, and they were happy to do so.
 (When asked about the outside psychologists, the Obama campaign would neither confirm nor deny a relationship with them.)
-I learned most of these techniques a half century ago, and, yes, they can be very effective.
+I learned most of these techniques a half century ago, and, yes, they can be very effective – especially if you already know a lot about those you are targeting.

 Footnote #5.
 2010 US Census Total population – 309,000,000